microsoft/vscode-docs/docs/python/environments.md

 ![Create environment status notification](images/environments/create_environment_prompt_status.png)

-> **Note**: The command will also install necessary packages outlined in a requirements/dependencies file, such as requirements.txt, pyproject.toml or environment.yml, located in the project folder.
+> **Note**: The command will also install necessary packages outlined in a requirements/dependencies file, such as `requirements.txt`, `pyproject.toml`, or `environment.yml`, located in the project folder.

 ### Create a virtual environment in the terminal